Cyber Monday may be over, but great prices are here to stay.

-Set of 25 straws ideal for 20 oz. tumblers.
+Set of 25 straws ideal for 20-oz tumblers.
 Fun, colorful design.
 Free of BPA, BPS, and other toxins.
 Cleaning tool included.
-8 colors to choose from, so the whole family can have their own straw.
+Eight colors to choose from, so the whole family can have their own straw.
 Low price point.

 Straws include a small rubber stopper that can't be removed.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Regular drinking straws are so commonly used that most people drop them into beverages several times a day.
 However, they’re not as harmless as they look.
 In fact, drinking straws pose a real threat to the environment and are especially dangerous to marine life.
 Although it seems like a small step, eliminating disposable straws from the environment can make a major impact.